pressmaninc/acf-booster/README.md

-# ACF-injector
+# ACF-booster

-ACF-injector is a wordpress plugin for extending "Advanced Custom Fields" functionality.
+ACF-booster is a wordpress plugin for extending "Advanced Custom Fields" functionality.

 ## Features